 The Compensation Committee oversees our compensation programs for executives and all employees.
 The Compensation Committee understands that for the Company and its stockholders to achieve long-term success, the compensation programs need to attract, retain, develop and motivate a strong leadership team.
 As a result, our executive compensation programs are designed to pay for performance, enable talent attraction, retain top talent and closely align the interests of our executives with those of our stockholders.
 All decisions with respect to the compensation of our Chief Executive Officer are determined and approved either solely by the Compensation Committee or together with other independent directors, as directed by the Board.
-All decisions with respect to non-CEO executive compensation, incentive-compensation and equity based plans are first approved by the Compensation Committee and then submitted, together with the Compensation Committee's recommendation, to the members of the Board for final approval.
+All decisions with respect to non-CEO executive compensation, incentive-compensation and equity-based plans are first approved by the Compensation, to the members of the Board for final approval.

-This Compensation Discussion and Analysis provides important information on our executive compensation programs and explains the compensation decisions made during 2016 by the Compensation Committee for our named executive officers ("NEOs").
-In fiscal year 2016, we had the following NEOs:
+This section provides important information on our executive compensation programs and explains the compensation decisions made during 2021 by the Compensation Committee for our named executive officers ("NEOs").
+In the fiscal year ended December 31, 2021, our only NEO was Peter H. Nielsen, Chairman of the Board, Chief Executive Officer, Chief Financial Officer and President.